kbroman/blog/content/post/2019-02-11_writing_text_in_minecraft_with_r.md

 (I mean, you can probably guess that I first tried saving a graph to an image file and then rendering that in Minecraft.
-But it looked terrible because the points in the scatterplot wouldn't be captured well, and the text in the axis labels were especially terrible.)
+But it looked terrible because the points in the scatterplot wouldn't be captured well, and the text in the axis labels was especially terrible.)

 ## Pixel-based fonts